-With respect to the existing portfolio, although the level of occupancy rates has entered a correction phase, revenues from the rental business have remained stable as a result of accurate understanding of market trends, appropriate and flexible leasing activities, maintenance of favorable relationships with tenants and measures for continuous rent increase upon renewal of contracts.
+With respect to the existing portfolio, NBF understands the market trends accurately, carries out appropriate and flexible leasing activities, maintains favorable relationships with tenants, and continuously works on rent increase upon renewal of contracts with an aim to recover the level of occupancy rates, which have entered a correction phase, with revenues from the rental business remaining stable.
 In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly focused additional investment.